wizarrrr/wizarr/README.md

 - Secured invitation environment
 - Plug and Play SSO Support*
 - Guide user on how to download Plex client
 - (Optional!)
-Overseer Integration: Guide users on how to request Movies
+Requests Integration: Guide users on how to request Movies (Overseerr, Ombi...)

 ## Planned features